AutoML-Agent: A Multi-Agent LLM Framework for Full-Pipeline AutoML: Experiments

 \subsection{Setup}

-\paragraph{Downstream Tasks and Datasets} As summarized in Table~\ref{table:benchmark_datasets}, we select seven downstream tasks from five different data modalities, including image, text, tabular, graph, and time series.
+\paragraph{Tasks and Datasets} As summarized in \autoref{table:benchmark_datasets}, we select seven downstream tasks from five different data modalities, including image, text, tabular, graph, and time series.
 These datasets are chosen from different sources.
-Also, we incorporate various evaluation metrics for these tasks, e.g., accuracy for classification and RMSLE for regression.
+Also, we incorporate various evaluation metrics for these tasks, e.g., accuracy for classification and root mean squared log error\,(RMSLE) for regression.

 For each task, we prepare \emph{two} sets of natural language task descriptions to represent \emph{constraint-aware} and \emph{constraint-free} requirements (see $\S$\ref{section:task_instructions}) along with a full-pipeline skeleton script.
 As a result, we extensively evaluate \textbf{28} generated models.
-Note that this setting differs from previous studies\,\citep{DSAgent_2024, MLAgentBench_2023}, which require dataset-specific, partially completed code preparation.
+Note that this setting differs from previous studies\,\citep{DSAgent_ICML, MLAgentBench_2023}, which require dataset-specific, partially completed code preparation.

 \paragraph{Evaluation Metrics} For a comprehensive evaluation, we measure the agent's effectiveness in both code generation and task-specific performance aspects by using \emph{comprehensive score} (CS)\,\citep{DataInterpreter_2024} to simultaneously evaluate both the success rate\,(SR) of code generation and the normalized performance score\,(NPS) of the built pipelines.
 That is, $\text{CS} = 0.5 \times \text{SR} + 0.5 \times \text{NPS}$.
 Here, $\text{NPS} = \frac{1}{1 + s}$ is a transformation of loss-based performance score $s$, e.g., RMSLE.
 More detailed explanations are included in \S\ref{section:evaluation_metrics}.